GalaxyGate/guides/docs/hosting/discord/python.md

 $ nano /etc/systemd/system/my_bot.service
 ```
 !!! note
-    Replace `nano` with the editor you choose, otherwise leave it blank.
+    Replace `nano` with the editor you choose, otherwise leave it be.

 We will just use this boilerplate for our bot, make sure you change this to
 the appropiate values.